google/applied-machine-learning-intensive/v2/02_data/03_visualizations/slides.md

 ![](res/pie-chart.png)

 <!--
 Pie Charts are good for representing percentages of a whole.
-Pie charts are great for representing data that is in the form of fractions adding up to 1 or percentages adding up to 100.
+Pie charts are great for representing data that is in the form of fractions adding up to one or percentages adding up to 100.
 They create a natural comparison between portions of a whole.

 Image Details:
 * [pie-chart.png)(http://www.google.com): Copyright Google